Some writers aren’t famous for what they write about, but how their writing voices sing on the page.

 I spent a weekend visiting my girlfriend and her family in Maryland.
 We broke bread, attended a baseball game, and celebrated her college graduation.

 Her family and I clicked.
 They liked me, and I liked them.
-The problem was that she didn’t like me anymore, so we broke up on the way to the airport.
+The problem was that my girlfriend and I didn’t like each other anymore, so we broke up on the way to the airport.

 She claimed some of my parting words were, “I really like your family, but you make me sick.”